 1. Take a photo at Plaza Mayor

 Plaza Mayor is the Main Square of Madrid.
 And you guessed right, it is free to go there!
 Every Spanish city has a main square that usually hosts seasonal markets or other events.
-Madrid’s Plaza Mayor is from the year 1619.
-Apart from that, I would not recommend eating at the restaurants on the Main Square, way too overpriced for my liking.
-But what about a photo for memories?
+Madrid’s Plaza Mayor was built in 1619 and absolutely stunning.
+Apart from taking a photo there, I would not recommend eating at the restaurants on Plaza Mayor, way too overpriced for my liking.
+But there’s nothing wrong with a nice memory photo, right?